qcao/shtookovina/README.md

-1. Install [SBCL](http://www.sbcl.org/), Шτookωвiнα is written in standard Common Lisp and it doesn't rely on any specific features of SBCL, however only version compiled with SBCL is tested and guaranteed to work;
+1. Install [SBCL](http://www.sbcl.org/), Шτookωвiнα is written in standard Common Lisp and it doesn't rely on any specific features of SBCL, however only version compiled with SBCL is tested;

 2. Install [Quicklisp](http://www.quicklisp.org/) to automatically get all dependencies, in short, here is what to do: